You are here

 Occasional Papers, 14 April 2019

-Centre for Financial Crime and Security Studies, Counter-Proliferation Finance, Cyber, AML/CTF, North Korea, Sanctions, Proliferation and Nuclear Policy, Technology
+Centre for Financial Crime and Security Studies, Counter-Proliferation Finance, Cyber, AML/CTF, North Korea, Proliferation and Nuclear Policy, Technology

 Despite recent diplomatic progress with the US, North Korea remains the world’s most significant weapons of mass destruction (WMD) proliferation threat.
 North Korea has gone to extremes to raise funds and evade international sanctions, recently expanding these efforts to include the exploitation of cryptocurrencies such as Bitcoin.
 Cryptocurrencies likely play only a peripheral role in North Korea’s overall fundraising and sanctions-evasion activity.
 However, the sophistication of North Korea’s broader cybercrime operations and its general demand for ongoing financial resources present the risk that its cryptocurrency activity could become a sustained security challenge, particularly as international sanctions lead North Korea to seek financial lifelines outside the mainstream sector.
 The UN Security Council’s Panel of Experts on North Korea has suggested that cryptocurrencies offer North Korea ‘more ways to evade sanctions given that they are harder to trace, can be laundered many times and are independent from government regulation’.

 In general, North Korea could seek to use cryptocurrencies as part of its proliferation financing efforts through:

 - Fundraising: To sustain its ongoing needs for cash, North Korea may obtain cryptocurrencies with the aim of converting them to fiat currencies in the short term.

 - Stockpiling: North Korea could accumulate reserves of cryptocurrencies with the objective of eventually spending them or converting them into fiat currency at some point in the future.